9.4. Amendment after particulars of an application have been published (Sections 63, 65 and 65A)

 4.7 Section 65A – amend application to correct a clerical error or an obvious mistake after publication

 Section 65A provides the Registrar with more scope, when this is fair and reasonable, to correct clerical errors or obvious mistakes in published applications not allowable under section 65.
-Because these changes may result in an extension of the rights the applicant would otherwise have in the application, if the Registrar is satisfied that the request for amendment would be granted, it must be advertised in the Official Journal, to give other parties an opportunity to oppose the amendment.
+Because these changes may result in an extension of the rights the applicant would otherwise have in the application, if the Registrar is satisfied that the request for amendment would be granted, it must be published, to give other parties an opportunity to oppose the amendment.
 However, it is not necessary to publish an application for amendment under section 65A, if the Registrar is not intending to allow the amendment.

 4.7.1 Processing of section 65A amendments